willyvaessen/100DaysofCode/README.md

 While I'm certain there are very good reasons for them to exist,  I have not seen a real-world scenario yet where I benefit from it.
 I hope I will soon find out.

+Finished two more "JavaScript Algorithms and Data Structures Projects" on freeCodeCamp for the certification.